-The MA program is a reduced-residency MA accredited by the National Association of Schools of Art and Design (NASAD), and consists of 30 credits of full-time study, entirely studio-based and structured in three 5-week sessions, conducted over three summers, with some remote courses held during the year.
+The Florence Academy’s Master of Arts in Studio Art is a reduced-residency MA.
+It consists of 30 credits of full-time study, primarily studio-based and structured in three 5-week sessions, conducted over three summers, with remote engagement held throughout the year.
 In total, the courses are equal to a 30-unit degree program.
-Each summer session is composed of two courses, 4 credits each, that meet Monday through Friday (five days) including two Saturdays, 9:00 am – 4:00 pm.
-Between the summer sessions, beginning after the first summer, there are remote Independent Study courses which account for 6 credits in total (3 per year).
-These are held monthly, and can be done asynchronously or synchronously.
-If applicable, participants should check with their school districts to make sure the FAA MA is recognized for pay scale advancement.
-For our listing on the NASAD website, please click here.
+Each summer session is composed of two courses, 4 credits each, that meet Monday through Friday (five days), as well as two Saturdays, 9:00 am – 4:00 pm.
+In addition, Independent Study courses account for 6 credits in total.

 FAA’s Master of Arts in Studio Art will be of interest to:

-- visual arts educators of elementary, middle, and high school classrooms
+• visual arts educators of elementary, middle, and high school classrooms

-- university students preparing to become art educators
+• university students preparing to become art educators

 Maximum enrollment: 30 students per cohort.